ShermanMatthew/ShermanMatthew.github.io/_posts/2026-08-27-gen-ai-sql-agent-bot.md

 ### Context <a name="overview-context"></a>

-ABC Grocery holds rich customer and transaction data in a PostgreSQL database.
-Data Science and Analytics teams often ask questions such as:
+Our client holds rich customer and transaction data in a PostgreSQL database.
+Data science and analytics teams often ask questions such as:

-* *Which customers live furthest from the store on average?*
+* *What types of customers live farthest from the store on average?*
 * *What is the average transaction value over a given period?*
 * *How do spending patterns differ by gender or credit score?*